-The most qualified applicants will have completed a bachelor’s degree in electrical engineering (or a closely related field**) with a junior/senior GPA and test scores comparable to our previous year’s admitted applicants.
+The most qualified applicants will have completed a bachelor’s degree in electrical and computer engineering (or a closely related field**) with an overall GPA and test scores comparable to our previous year’s admitted applicants.

 3.74/4.0 88.92/100 7.37/10 18.83/20

 GRE (until July 2011), Scale: 200 – 800

 Verbal Quantitative Analytical Writing Average 396 637 3.50

 GRE August 2011 – Present, Scale: 130 – 170